EC-Earth/ec-earth-4-tutorial/source/preparations.rst

     Python 3.8.3

-Make sure that the version reported is between 3.6 and 3.8 (inclusive), where the patch level (the last of the dot-separated numbers) does not matter.
-On some systems, the default ``python`` executable may still point to Python2.
+Make sure that the version reported is between 3.6 and 3.8 (inclusive), where the patch level (the last part of the dot-separated version number) does not matter.
+On some systems, the default ``python`` executable may still point to some Python2 version.
 In this case, try ``python3 --version`` and use ``python3`` also in the next step.

 Now, create a new virtual environment in the |ece4| directory with::

-    ece-4> python -m venv .ece-4
+    ece-4> python -m venv .ECE4

-which will create a :file:`.ece-4` subdirectory for the environment.
+which will create a :file:`.ECE4` directory for the environment.

 .. note::

-    Again, the name of the directory for the virtual environment (:file:`.ece-4`) is an example and any other name may be chosen.
+    Again, the name of the directory for the virtual environment (:file:`.ECE4`) is an example and any other name may be chosen.
     In the example above, a hidded directory (the name starting with a dot) is used in order to keep the |ece4| source and runtime directory clean.